 Or you can start by defining your resources.
-Then picking a goal and the audience.
+Then pick a goal and an audience.
 And finally, finding out a method.
 The content of the Method Roulette can be adjusted according to the experience of the organisations that use it.

-Tip: use components of roulette as examples, contribute with your own!
+Tip: use components of roulette as examples, and contribute with your own!